wdas/reposado/README.md

+**macOS Big Sur important information**
+In macOS Big Sur, Apple has removed the ability for `softwareupdate` to be pointed to a non-Apple sucatalog.
+This means you cannot use a Reposado server to serve Apple software updates to Big Sur clients.

 **INTRODUCTION**

 Reposado is a set of tools written in Python that replicate the key functionality of Mac OS X Server's Software Update Service.